 11. 1.
-Effective Organisation Action Indicator 16/17 Target National Outcome 11.1 11.1 Develop a Workforce Plan linked to the strategic priorities of the HSCP and the parent organisations.
+Effective Organisation Action Indicator 16/17 Target National Outcome 1.1 11.1 Develop a Workforce Plan linked to the strategic priorities of the HSCP and the parent organisations.
 Implementation of Workforce Plan.
 March 2017 ω 11.2 11.2 Implement new team structures to support increased workloads in relation to adult support and protection.
 Teams established and operational.
-December 2016 7
+December 2016 7 11.3 11.3 Evidence that networks and links between the HSCP and partners are maintained.
+Effective governance structure June 2016 ω 11.4 11.4 Support community pharmacists to implement and use clinical portal across Renfrewshire for medicines reconciliation and pharmaceutical care purposes. % of community pharmacies using clinical portal %08 O

-12. Hosted Services Prin Primary Care Support Action Indicator 16/17 Target National Outcome 12.1 12.1 Support practices into new contracting arrangements for April 2016 onwards, testing new ways of working in Inverclyde and learning from 17c practices.
+12. Hosted Services Primary Care Support Action Indicator 16/17 Target National Outcome 12.1 Support practices into new contracting arrangements for April 2016 onwards, testing new ways of working from Inverclyde and learning from 17c practices.
 Ongoing with indicator under development.
-Under development.
-80 12.2 Develop the role of practice nurses to support emerging priorities of shifting the balance of care and supporting people to live longer in their own home.
+Under development. & 12.2 Develop the role of practice nurses to support emerging priorities of shifting the balance of care and supporting people to live longer in their own home.
 Ongoing with indicator under development.
 Under development.
-8 12.3 12.3 Improve resilience planning, identifying and working with practices which need support.
+8 12.3 Improve resilience planning, identifying and working with practices which need support.
 Ongoing with indicator under development.
 Under development.
-8 Pod Podiatry 12.4 12.4 Improved access to podiatry services for new patients. % of new referrals appointed within 4 weeks. %06 3 12.5 12.5 Priority diabetic patients with active foot disease seen urgently. % of diabetic active foot disease seen by member of Multi Disciplinary Team within 48 hours.
-95% 4
+8 Podiatry 12.4 Improved access to podiatry services for new patients. % of new referrals appointed within 4 weeks. %06 က 12.5 Priority diabetic patients with active foot disease seen urgently. % of diabetic active foot disease seen by member of Multi Disciplinary Team within 48 hours. %96% 4